ff0000-ad-tech/ad-velvet/README.md

 <a name="concepts"></a>

-Programatic advertising enables Brands to reach specific demographics with a specific impression & message.
+Programatic advertising enables Brands to reach their demographics with specific impressions & messages.

+Building out ads for all of those targets can be an exhausting process, due to the terrific amount of redundancy, asset management and delivery juggling.
+It's often preferable to build a _dynamic_ unit that can account for many targets in one shot.

-Content Management Platforms (CMP's) are the mechanism that help brand managers organize creative according to those targets.
+Content Management Platforms (CMP's) are the mechanism that help brand managers organize this volume, while reducing the number of builds necessary to produce those targets.
 Some popular options are:

 - DoubleClick Studio (Google Dynamic Content)
 - Flashtalking